carrot93/meteor-emitter/README.md

 var emitter = Emitter('Emitter');
 emitter.emit('sleep', {userIsSleeping: true});
 ```

 In this example the event name will be `Emitter_sleep`.
-Its important to note that you should not need reference the event directly.
+Its important to note that you should not need to reference the event directly.

 ## Listening to events